yudinal/Swift-Protocols-Lab/README.md

 ## Question 5.

 a.
-Create a protocol called Communication
+Create a protocol called `Communication`

 b.
 Give it a property called `message`, of type String, and assign it an explicit getter.

 c.
 Create three Classes. `Cow`, `Dog`, `Cat`.

 d.
-Have your three classes conform to Communication
+Have your three classes conform to `Communication`

 e. `message` should return a unique message for each animal when talk is called.

 f.
-Put an instance of each of your Classes in an array.
+Put an instance of each of your classes in an array.

 g.
-Iterate over the array and have them print talk.
+Iterate over the array and have them print their `message` property